Gulzar Group of Institutes B.sc Admissions 2025

-B.Sc zoology is a three-year full-time undergraduate degree programme.
+B.Sc Zoology is a three-year full-time undergraduate degree programme.
 Zoology is a specialisation that deals with animal biology and their complete origin and evolution.
 BSc Zoology degree covers different concepts such as animal biodiversity, ecology, biochemistry, physiology, cell and molecular biology, and environment management.

-Around 850 colleges in India provide admission to BSc in Zoology based on both merit and entrance exam.
-After the completion of BSc zoology, candidates are offered career opportunities such as Zoologist, Microbiologist, Biologist, Scientist, Zookeeper.
+Around 850 colleges in India provide admission to BSc in Zoology based on both merit and an entrance exam.
+After the completion of BSc Zoology, candidates are offered career opportunities such as Zoologist, Microbiologist, Biologist, Scientist, Zookeeper.
 In terms of employment, candidates have the options to choose from the ecosystem monitoring, environmental management, animal biodiversity prospecting, and bioinformatics.

 Particulars | Values |